Dorota Olko

 Dorota Zofia Olko (born 13 January 1988) is a Polish politician, sociologist, and political activist.
 She was a member of left-wing Partia Razem and has served as party spokesperson since 2016.
 Member of Sejm since 2023.

 Biography

-Olko was born in Siedlce, moved to Warsaw for university and stayed since.
-She graduated from University of Warsaw in 2011 with Master's degree in Sociology, then in 2012 with another Master's Degree in Journalism and communication and Postgraduate degree in Polish philology and text editing.
-Also in 2011 Olko started her doctoral dissertation in Sociology on the perception of body and self-care in the Polish working class.
-The thesis was only completed in 2023, her supervisor was prof. Małgorzata Jacyno.
+Olko was born in Siedlce, moved to Warsaw for university and has stayed since.
+She graduated from the University of Warsaw in 2011 with a master's degree in sociology, then in 2012 with another master's degree in journalism and communication, and a postgraduate degree in Polish philology and text editing.
+Also in 2011 Olko started her doctoral dissertation in sociology on the perception of body and self-care in the Polish working class, which she completed in 2023; her thesis supervisor was Małgorzata Jacyno.

 She worked professionally in Gazeta Wyborcza, Krytyka Polityczna, and taught classes at her alma mater.